chris-short/devopsish.com/content/archive/319/index.md

 [**The Arguments Against Open Source AI are Very Bad**](https://tombedor.dev/arguments-against-open-source-ai-are-very-bad/) (9 minute read)

-The author takes apart the usual objections to open source AI models, arguing that open source has historically proven impossible to suppress and that restricting it is both impractical and economically self-defeating.
+The author takes apart the usual objections to open source AI models, arguing that open source has historically proven impossible to suppress and that restricting them is both impractical and economically self-defeating.
 Strong opinions, reasonably argued.

 [**AI is more likely than humans to form biases when hiring**](https://www.technologyreview.com/2026/07/20/1140655/ai-biases-hiring-humans/) (5 minute read)

-AI does not just inherit stereotypes from its training data, it manufactures fresh ones.
+AI does not just inherit stereotypes from its training data; it manufactures fresh ones.
 New research finds hiring models can cook up their own biases, which is a fun wrinkle if you were hoping automation would make hiring fairer.

 [**Why Netflix is betting on systems thinkers, not specialists, in the AI era | Elizabeth Stone (CPTO)**](https://www.youtube.com/watch?v=t0GiTyz4syY) (72 minute watch)